-The individual charged with leading the Lease Accounting initiative won’t just have a mastery for the traditional project management skills.
+The individual charged with leading the lease accounting initiative can’t only have a mastery for the traditional project management skills.
 In our experience, finance and accounting expertise is slightly more important.
 Ideally, you are looking for someone who is 60% XLS and 40% MPP.
 Four key skills we recommend prioritizing are:

 Finance and Accounting Expertise

-Success with the Lease Accounting transition will demand that the Project Manager solicit the participation from some of the busiest people in the company.
-These are the individuals who are already overworked and understaffed trying to support your ERP upgrade; your recent acquisition and the upcoming new product launch.
-So the Project Manager will need to be able to effectively command the attention of these individuals without having any direct authority of their day-to-day priorities.
+Success with the lease accounting transition will require that the project manager solicit the participation from some of the busiest people in the company.
+These are the individuals who are already overworked and understaffed trying to support your ERP upgrade, your recent acquisition, and the upcoming new product launch.
+So the project manager will need to be able to effectively command the attention of these individuals without having any direct authority of their day-to-day priorities.

 Project Management Skills

 Last, but not least, s/he will have strong project management skills.
-For most companies the project will be behind before it even started.
-Comparative reporting period timeframes begin as early as January 2017, which means you needed to start months ago collecting the necessary data.
-As a result, the Project Manager will need to be able to quickly jumpstart the project by identifying key milestones; recruiting team members and submitting a budget proposal.
+For most companies, the project will be behind before it is even started.
+Comparative reporting period timeframes begin as early as January 2017, which means you needed to start collecting the necessary data months ago.
+As a result, the project manager will need to be able to quickly jumpstart the project by identifying key milestones, recruiting team members, and submitting a budget proposal.
 S/he will need to understand the key project risks and escalate issues that impact the implementation timeframe or planned budget.

 Subscribe to Weekly Updates on the New Lease Accounting Standards